On this page

 Person-to-person transmission of mpox occurs with prolonged physical or intimate contact with infected people (such as skin-to skin contact during sexual contact) and can also spread through respiratory droplets and contact with contaminated surfaces and objects (such as contaminated clothing, towels, or bedding).

 People with mpox are infectious from the time that they develop their first symptoms (which may be a fever or a rash) and until all skin lesions crust, scab and fall off with a layer of new skin forming underneath.

 Susceptibility and resistance to mpox

+People at highest risk are men who have sex with men, particularly those who are travelling to outbreak areas, have multiple sexual partners or attend large parties or sex on premises venues.
 Prior to the recent outbreak in non-endemic counties, mpox was rarely detected outside of Africa.
 As such, most people in Australia are potentially susceptible to infection.

 Smallpox vaccines such as the JYNNEOS vaccine can provide protection against mpox because the two viruses are closely related.
 The vaccine is most effective two weeks after the second dose and gives an 80% protection against mpox.
 The vaccine does not provide full protection against mpox, especially if you have received only one dose.